baezzys/spring-react-google-oauth2/README.md

 You have to make a Google oauth credential first and then replace placeholder in this example with your google cliend id.

+### Spring boot

+***

+This Spring example is based on jwt filter not session.

+Every request must contain jwt spring makes.

+That jwt is made after process verifying id token.

+Spring makes account using information of payload in id token.

+The whole process is described below.

+1. Verify Id token received from SPA

+2. Make account using information of id token

+3. Save account to DB using Spring-Data-JPA and H2 database.

+4. Make custom JWT

+5. Send cookie including custome JWT to client (SPA)

+6. Request after login should be validated before API request at JWT filter.